 We were incorporated under the General Corporation Law of the State of Delaware on February 18, 2005.
 On June 22, 2005, we completed our initial public offering and commenced operations.
-We operate as an externally managed, closed-end, non-diversified management investment company and have elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
-For U.S. federal income tax purposes, we have elected to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
+We operate as an externally managed, closed-end, non-diversified management investment company and have elected to be treated as a BDC under the Investment Company Act of 1940, as amended (the "1940 Act").
+For U.S. federal income tax purposes, we have elected to be treated as a RIC under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
 To continue to qualify as a RIC for U.S. federal income tax purposes and obtain favorable RIC tax treatment, we must meet certain requirements, including certain minimum distribution requirements.
-From our initial public offering in 2005 through June 30, 2020, we have paid 180 consecutive monthly distributions to common stockholders.

 We are externally managed by the Adviser, an affiliate of ours and anSEC-registered investment adviser, pursuant to an investment advisory and management agreement (the "Advisory Agreement").
 We have also entered into an administration agreement (the "Administration Agreement") with Gladstone Administration, LLC (the "Administrator"), an affiliate of ours and the Adviser.
 Each of the Adviser and the Administrator are privately-held companies that are indirectly owned and controlled by David Gladstone, our chairman and chief executive officer.
 David Dullum, our president, also serves as the executive vice president of private equity (buyouts) of the Adviser.
-Michael LiCalsi, our general counsel and secretary, also serves as our Administrator's president, general counsel, and secretary, as well as executive vice president of administration of our Adviser).
+Michael LiCalsi, our general counsel and secretary, also serves as the Administrator's president, general counsel, and secretary, as well as the executive vice president of administration of the Adviser).

 Additionally, Gladstone Securities, LLC ("Gladstone Securities"), a privately-held broker-dealer (indirectly owned and controlled by Mr. Gladstone, our chairman and chief executive officer) registered with the Financial Industry Regulatory Authority and insured by the Securities Investor Protection Corporation, has provided other services, such as investment banking and due diligence services, to certain of our portfolio companies, for which Gladstone Securities receives a fee.
 Any such fees paid by portfolio companies to Gladstone Securities do not impact the fees we pay to the Adviser or the non-contractual, unconditional, and irrevocable credits against the base management fee.
 For additional information refer to Note 4-Related Party Transactions in the accompanying Notes to Consolidated Financial Statements.
-Since May of 2020, Gladstone Securities also acts as dealer manager in connection with our offering of up to \$350.0 million aggregate principal amount of our 6.00% Notes due 2040 on a "reasonable best efforts" basis.

 We were established for the purpose of investing in debt and equity securities of established private businesses operating in the United States ("U.S.").
 Our investment objectives are to: (i) achieve and grow current income by investing in debt securities of established businesses that we believe will provide stable earnings and cash flow to pay expenses, make principal and interest payments on our outstanding indebtedness, and make distributions to our stockholders that grow over time; and (ii) provide our stockholders with long-term capital appreciation in the value of our assets by investing in equity securities of established businesses, generally in combination with the aforementioned debt securities, that we believe can grow over time to permit us to sell our equity investments for capital gains.
-To achieve our objectives, our investment strategy is to invest in several categories of debt and equity securities, with individual investments generally totaling up to \$30 million, although investment size may vary depending upon our total assets or available capital at the time of investment.
+To achieve our objectives, our investment strategy is to invest in several categories of debt and equity securities, with individual investments generally totaling up to \$40 million, although investment size may vary depending upon our total assets or available capital at the time of investment.
 We expect that our investment portfolio over time will consist of approximately 75% in debt securities and 25% in equity securities, at cost.
-As of June 30, 2020, our investment portfolio was made up of 74.4% in debt securities and 25.6% in equity securities, at cost.
+As of June 30, 2021, our investment portfolio was comprised of 74.2% in debt securities and 25.8% in equity securities, at cost.